 If you don’t know yet, this might be a good time to sign up to buy the e-book, Find Your Dream, here on this Website, chock-full of great exercises, suggestions, and ideas about how to find and live your dreams.

 - Then, I’d challenge you to write a vision for your dreams as if they are already happening.

 Imagine yourself doing what you’ve always dreamed of – living out your greatest dreams in the future – and write about it as if it’s happening now.

 - Finally, bravely begin to take some action toward your dreams.

 Baby steps are all most of us can manage at the beginning.
-Just commit to doing something to setting your dream in motion, whether it’s contacting someone who has lived a similar dream already, writing a commitment pledge to the universe about what you intend to create, or researching online about how to make this dream a reality.
+Just commit to doing something to set your dream in motion, whether it’s contacting someone who has lived a similar dream already, writing a commitment pledge to the universe about what you intend to create, or researching online about how to make this dream a reality.

 I’m amazed at the power of vision and commitment.
-I am walking into a future more beautiful than I ever imagined, soon to be wrapped in a silk sari, breathing in the fragrance of incense, chai, curries, dosas, daal.
+I am walking into a future more beautiful than I ever imagined, soon to be wrapped in a silk sari, breathing in the fragrance of incense, chai, curries, dosas, and daal.